7th SS Volunteer Mountain Division Prinz Eugen: 1943

 In August 1943, the division became a part of the XV Mountain Corps and was sent to the Dalmatian coast, to disarm the local Italian forces in September 1943 after the Italian government had surrendered to the Allies.
 In exploiting Italian capitulation, Tito's forces succeeded in seizing control of the most part of the Dalmatian coast.
 In sixteen-days long battle the division pushed back NOVJ units and on September 29 reoccupied Split, forcing the resisting Italians to surrender.
 In October, division participated in Operation Landsturm, another anti-Partisan operation in Omiš, Ploče and Biokovo.
 In battles for Split and Biokovo coastline, the Prinz Eugen suffered losses of 1,582 killed, wounded and missing in action.

 The division was reorganized on 22 October 1943 and was renamed the 7th SS Volunteer Mountain Division Prinz Eugen.
-In November, the unit was attached to the V SS Mountain Corps and took part in anti-Partisan Operations Kugelblitz and Schneesturm in Dalmatia during the next month.
+In November, the unit was attached to the V SS Mountain Corps and took part in anti-Partisan Operations Kugelblitz and Schneesturm in eastern Bosnia during the next month.